SAP-archive/docs/concepts/bot_builder/builder_messages.md

 ![SAP Conversational AI - Message types](https://cdn.cai.tools.sap/man/bot-builder/test-card-recast-ai.png)

+**Note:** If you specify an image, the image must have the protocol HTTPS to be displayed correctly when the action is triggered.

 ### Character limits

 On the platform, we display a character limit for every message.
 For example, a text message has a limit of 640 characters.
 This isn't a real limitation; you can still create a text message with more characters.
 It serves as an indication based on what Facebook Messenger will accept.
 So if you're using Messenger, it's a good idea to observe the character limit; otherwise your messages won't be posted in the user's conversation.